 Rolex did not artificially create the shortage, but they try to maintain it

-What is interesting is that many authorized retailers we have spoken with have said that they do not necessarily receive fewer watches from Rolex than what they did a few years ago.
+What is interesting is that many authorized retailers we have spoken with have said that they do not necessarily receive fewer watches from Rolex than they did a few years ago.
+The ones we have spoken to receive more or less the same amount.
 The difference is the demand, and retailers, as well as customers, get frustrated because the supply does not meet the demand.

 One may speculate in the fact that the Rolex customer group has changed and also grown.

 Today, you can see a lot of people from a younger generation buying and wearing Rolex watches, something that wasn’t as common just a decade ago.

 If you envision the typical Rolex customer 20 years ago and a typical customer today, I am sure you will think of two individuals with completely different characteristics.

 Since 2016 when the demand for Rolex sports watches started increasing, the economy has been great.
 In particular, the Asian economy has grown substantially, and the demand for luxury goods from the middle-and upper-middle class has increased dramatically.
 This can also lead to Rolex allocating more of its manufactured watches to ADs in Asia, and if they are not manufacturing more watches to compensate for the increased demand there, then naturally there will be a shortage.

 Circling back to the title of this point is that Rolex did not artificially create the shortage, but they try to maintain it.
 This is a theory that you can hear quite often.
 What it means is that Rolex did not cut supply initially with the hopes to make its products more sought-after.
 Instead, due to an increased demand for various reasons, Rolex started noticing what happened, with waiting lists, prices on the secondhand market increasing, and so on.